Veritas Flex and Access appliances with multi-cloud flexibility, advance data protection for optimal business outcomes

 Information-defined, on-demand appliances that provide increased flexibility

 Additionally, the appliances provide customers with exceptional flexibility, and are designed with a software-defined approach, where the data management software is decoupled from the underlying hardware.
-The decoupling provides a quick deployment on proven hardware, but also gives customers the freedom to choose their own infrastructure at a future time, avoiding vendor lock-in.
+The decoupling provides a quick deployment on proven hardware.

 Delivering data protection in a single, integrated, container-based solution with the Veritas Flex Appliance